 General pattern recognition requires the determination of "What" and "Where" at the same time, from the same pixelated images.
-It is not obvious if it is best to use one big network for both tasks, or separate networks.
+It is not obvious if this is best done using one big network for both tasks, or separate networks.
 Experiments to test this have been carried out on simple 5×5 images on a network with parameterized architecture:

-The conclusion depends on precisely what learning algorithm is used (Bullinaria, 2002).
+The conclusion depends on precisely what learning algorithm is used and how well the neurophysiological constraints (e.g., wiring volumes) are modelled (Bullinaria, 2007).